 There’s a lot to check out on the star-strewn streets of Hollywood.
 The Walk of Fame is an iconic stretch of Hollywood Boulevard and Vine Street where more than 2,600 people have been immortalized for their contributions to live theater, motion pictures, radio, recording, or television.
 You can spot your favorite celebrity’s star, or you can attend a star ceremony for free.

-Speaking of Hollywood, keep an eye out for the Hollywood sign — 45-foot-tall letters that overlook the city and remind everyone of LA’s cinematic identity.
+Speaking of Hollywood, keep an eye out for the Hollywood sign — 45-foot-tall letters that overlook the city and remind everyone of LA’s cinematic star power.
 You’ll find some of the best viewpoints on the corner of Hollywood Boulevard and Highland Avenue, at Griffith Observatory, or from the Hollywood Bowl Overlook on Mulholland Drive.

 Make sure you stop by the TCL Chinese Theatre for a taste of old Hollywood.
 Opened in 1927 and initially called Grauman’s Chinese Theatre, this movie palace hosts film premieres every year, but it also screens movie showings and offers tours to guests.
-While a ticket will cost more here than it would at any other theater in town, it’s an experience that cinema fans won’t want to miss!
+While a ticket will cost more here than it would at any other theater in town, it’s an experience that film fans won’t want to miss!

-Griffith Observatory is a must-visit location for any LA itinerary.
+Griffith Observatory is another must-visit location for any LA itinerary.
 This incredible vantage point offers expansive views of the cityscape, the Hollywood sign, and the sprawl of the LA Basin below.
 The Observatory is open from Tuesday to Sunday, and you can visit the grounds and building for free, although you’ll have to pay to see a show in the Samuel Ochsin Planetarium.
 Don’t forget to peek through one of the telescopes before leaving!

-The Santa Monica Pier is another important LA landmark.
+The Santa Monica Pier is yet another can’t-miss LA landmark.
 Native Californian or not, you’ll feel a wave of nostalgia as you stand on the pier and look out at the remnants of the golden days.
 Along the pier, you’ll find an aquarium, an amusement park, the western endpoint of Route 66, a fishing pier, and — of course — the ocean.

 Cover photo by Ryan Longnecker